aj-kanumala/data-architechtures/README.md

 # data-architectures

-## Architectures for modern data era
+## Architectures for Modern Data Era

 Data Lake and Data Warehouse architectures are fundamental to how organizations manage and leverage data in today’s data-driven world.